Proclamation of the German Empire (paintings): Third painting, 1885

 Werner's second painting, like the Hall of Fame, was also a great success.
 The Hohenzollern family asked Werner enthusiastically to paint another painting of the imperial proclamation to give it to the "Iron Chancellor" Bismarck for his 70th birthday in 1885.
 In the brevity of the time, Werner could only satisfy the wish by colouring the black and white model of the Zeughaus.
 Again the participants had grown older.
 At the end of March 1885, Werner used a visit to the Grand Duke of Baden in his studio to update his depiction of the painting.
 One exception was Roon, who had died in 1879 and was not present in 1871.
 William I had insisted on putting him in the painting because of his close relations to Bismarck.
 Werner painted Roon as if he would have been a participant at the proclamation.
 He had portrayed him several times on paintings on the Franco-Prussian War.
 Werner sacrificed Hartmann's hand print with Blumenthal for Roon's Square.
 Both moved so closely together that now Hartmann's turn to Blumenthal appears unmotivated.

 Fourth painting, 1913

-In 1913, Werner created a barely reproduced fourth painting of the Imperial Proclamation as a wall painting for the new building at the Realgymnasium School in Frankurt (Oder) (wax paints on canvas, 4.90 x 7.50m).
+In 1913, Werner created a barely reproduced fourth painting of the Imperial Proclamation as a wall painting for the new building at the Realgymnasium School in Frankfurt (Oder) (wax paints on canvas, 4.90 x 7.50m).
 The appearance of this painting was not passed on.
 In the Second World War it remained undamaged, but was lost after 1945.